william-h-oliver/fuzzycat/doc/howitworks.md

 * `minStability` : `float`, default = 0.5
   - The minimum stability that a fuzzy cluster must have to be included in the final set of fuzzy clusters.

 The default values work well in most cases, particularly with regards to the Jaccard index based parameters since a value of 0.5 marks a transition point where two clusters become more (dis-)similar to one another than not.
-The `minStability` may be adjusted more readily, particularly in the case of applying FuzzyCat to temporally evolving data &mdash; where it should be calculated so as to yield fuzzy clusters that remain stable over a minimum length of time.
+The `minStability` may be adjusted more readily, particularly in the case of applying FuzzyCat to temporally evolving data -- where it should be calculated so as to yield fuzzy clusters that remain stable over a minimum length of time.

 For our running k-means example, extracting fuzzy clusters using the default leaves fuzzy clusters as marked on the ordered-Jaccard plot below.